paoloose/uri-parse-action/README.md

 ### `path`

 Path component of the URI.
-It is either empty or begin with a slash (/).
+Does not include the leading slash (/).

+### `decodedPath`

+Decoded Path component of the URI.
+Equivalent to JavaScript decodeURIComponent(path).
+Does not include the leading slash (/).

 ### `query`